luccahuguet/yazelix/README.md

 - **Sidebar Control:** Now you can open and close the sidebar.
 - **Simplified Dependencies:** No more nushell dependency.
 Nushell is a beautiful table-centric cross-platform shell written in Rust, but the way I used it was an ugly hack.
 - **Simpler Layout Files:** The KDL files are more streamlined.
-- **Removes zjstatus Plugin:** The plugin had to be downloaded and configured, while adding nothing important.
+- **Removes zjstatus Plugin:** The plugin had to be downloaded and configured, while adding nothing really important.
 - **Status-bar is Back:** Life without it isn't easy.
 The status-bar (help bar) makes this much more user-friendly.

 ## Instructions